Monday, November 21, 2016

 “A”, of course, is very happy that I have finally taken the plunge.
 He is at his super-supportive avatar, not complaining at all about having to give the little missy her shower and dinner all on his own (a task that would make even Iron Man poop his pants).

-Two seconds in the centre, and I have a panic attack of sorts.
+Two seconds at the centre, and I have a panic attack of sorts.
 Not only was there no overweight person like me, there was nobody my age or fitness level.
 A room full of young girls who looked like they run triathlons for a living…and a friendly instructor who ran a boot-camp style routine.
 They had determination written on their faces, eyebrows squished and lips tightened to focus on their fiftieth squat.
 I was clearly in the wrong class.

 Anyhow, I join the routine after a feeble attempt at cracking a joke about my fitness.
 I thought I would die after two squats, but I didn’t.
 In fact, it started to feel like fun.
 Why?
 Well, looking at the mirrored walls of the studio, I couldn’t help but think “mirror, mirror on the wall…who is the fittest of them all”.
 So I gulped my laughter and stretched my legs, up down, up down….squat, now stand…now jump…now lie down and touch your knee with your nose, and all this while, remember to breathe.
 Are you kidding me?
 It felt like running on a treadmill blindfolded, with a plastic bag over my face!
 I couldn’t stop…and I definitely couldn’t breathe.